How to Build a Social Media AI Agent with ElizaOS & Venice API

 Then install project dependencies:

-flag is crucial - it ensures compatibility across different systems.
+The --no-frozen-lockfile flag is crucial - it ensures compatibility across different systems.
 If you encounter the common SQLite error on Mac systems, you'll need to rebuild the SQLite file.
 Check the ElizaOS issues page for the latest solution.

 This is what your terminal should look like after you've run all the commands